determined-ai/determined/docs/architecture/introduction.rst

 Elastic Infrastructure
 ======================

-When running in a cloud environment, Determined can automatically provision and terminate GPU instances as the set of deep learning workloads on the cluster changes.
+When running in an AWS or GCP cloud environment, Determined can automatically provision and terminate GPU instances as the set of workloads on the cluster changes.
 This capability is called *elastic infrastructure*.
 The agents that are provisioned by the system are called *dynamic agents*.

 The diagram below outlines the high-level system architecture when using dynamic agents: